How to Become a Freelance Writer

 Even as a new freelance writer, you’ll need a portfolio to share your work with potential clients.

 “After all,” Holly says, “it will be more difficult for people to hire you if they cannot read some of your writing samples online.”
-A simple portfolio website will do the trick if you’re not interested in writing an ongoing blog.
+A simple portfolio website will do the trick if you’re not interested in becoming a blogger.

 4. Find Your First Client